meghgala/8-Bit-Python-Game/README.md

 ### 8 Bit Python Game
- My first attempt at making a platformer
+ My first attempt at making a platformer.

-Components included in the engine file:
- -Parallax Scrolling
- -Character Flip Animation
- -Audio
- -Basic Movements
+Needs pygame to run.